github/swift-style-guide/README.md

 _Rationale:_ The type specifier is saying something about the _identifier_ so it should be positioned with it.

-#### When declaring a dictionary type, always associate the colon with the key

-When specifying the type of a dictionary, always put the colon immediately after the key type, followed by a space and then the value type.
+Also, when specifying the type of a dictionary, always put the colon immediately after the key type, followed by a space and then the value type.

 ```swift